architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 If you navigate your web browser to the domain name of the CloudFront distribution created by CloudFormation for this workshop, you will find that the distribution just points to an S3 bucket with some static HTML content and jpeg files.

-The home page of the CloudFront distribution (replace the `d123.cloudfront.net` domain name with the unique name of your distribution) displays a static HTML page with a list of images:
+The home page of the CloudFront distribution displays a static HTML page with a list of images:
 https://d123.cloudfront.net

+**NOTE:** Here and below throughout the workshop, replace the example domain name `d123.cloudfront.net` with the unique name of your distribution.

 If you click on a particular image, you will be forwarded to a jpeg file:
 https://d123.cloudfront.net/card/960w/da8398f4.jpg